Tasting Room Hours

 Our Reds

-Ollie Ollie in-come free for this Pinot Noir.
-The sultry dark color is your first clue that this pinot will definitely be just like heaven.
-Tantalizing rivulets of darkish fruit that course over the palette are surprisingly rich with currant flavors, hints of anise and a subtle honeysuckle.
-The tense tannins sneak a last minute a-ha moment just as the berry pie finish takes over.
-Red Rover Red Rover send this Pinot over!
+Ollie Ollie in-come free for this Carménère.
+The sultry dark color and tantalizing rivulets of dark fruit that course over the palette are surprisingly rich with herbaceous flavors, hints of black pepper, crushed black currant, and dark plum.
+The tannins sneak a last minute a-ha moment just as the berry pie finish takes over.
+Red Rover Red Rover send this Carménère over!

 Klatuu Barata Nikto..
 A Cabernet Sauvignon for the pleiades.
 100% Estate grown on the slopes of wine mountain.
-A Northwest Cabernet Sauvignon as smooth as a baby’s behind.
 Swirl in the glass or let it breathe in the bottle to expose the black fruit forward and spicy undertones.
-Hints of oakiness are followed by a slow blowing free finish of pepper and medium tannins.
-An experience that invites you to mind meld with this wine!
+Hints of oakiness are followed by a finish of pepper and medium tannins.

 Our Whites